learn-co-curriculum/dsc-introduction-to-support-vector-machines/README.md

 ![title](images/SVM_2.png)

 But these other ones too...
 How to chose the best one?
 Either one of these three lines (or, using generalized language "hyperplanes") does equally well at classifying.
-The optimization objective in SVMs however is to **maximize the margin**.
-So what does this mean?
+Rather then solely focus on the final accuracy of the model, SVM's aim to **maximize the margin** between the decision boundary the various data points.

 ![title](images/SVM_4.png)